 As the primary budget officer for the department, the Office Manager ensures department level accounting procedures are completed in a way that complies with University’s accounting policies and Florida law.
 The Officer Manager is responsible for the timely submittal of payroll requests and resolution of all pay problems.
 Additionally the Officer Manager acquires all goods and services for the department and ensures ample supplies of all types are maintained and dispersed in compliance with applicable property control policies.

 The University Police Department’s (UPD) Records personnel manage the daily influx, of police reports and paperwork generated by patrol officers, communications officers and detectives.
 The UPD Records Unit also coordinates with the Special Operations Division Lieutenant and the Office Manager to gather employee background records as appropriate.

 Reports filed at the Department become part of the Records Management System (RMS).
 Every business day, dozens of reports are sent to the various University entities; other law enforcement agencies and the State’s Attorney’s Office for review.
-Statistics from the RMS are sent to the U.S. Department of Justice’s Federal Bureau of Investigations, the Florida Department of Law Enforcement, the Florida Department of Education’s Board of Governors and the University President for inclusion in the State and Federal crime statistics and the "Student Right to Know" statistics.
+Statistics from the RMS are sent to the U.S. Department of Justice’s Federal Bureau of Investigations, the Florida Department of Law Enforcement, the Florida Department of Education’s Board of Governors and the University President for inclusion in the State and Federal crime statistics and Clery Act statistics.